some-ip-com/open-someip-spec/src/someip-rpc.rst

 The 3rd highest bit of the Message Type (=0x20) shall be called TP-Flag and shall be set to 1 to signal that the current SOME/IP message is a segment.
 The other bits of the Message Type are set as specified in this Section.

-For further information about SOME/IP-TP see SOME/IP-TP :need:`feat_req_someip_759`.
+For further information about SOME/IP-TP see SOME/IP-TP :need:`feat_req_someiptp_759`.

+Note:
-Note: Segments of the Message Type Request (0x00) have the Message Type (0x20), segments of the Message Type Response (0x80) have the Message Type (0xa0), and so on.
+Segments of the Message Type Request (0x00) have the Message Type (0x20), segments of the Message Type Response (0x80) have the Message Type (0xa0), and so on.

-.. heading:: Return Code [8 Bit]
+.. heading:: Return Code [8 bit]
     :id: feat_req_someip_143
     :layout: focus
     :style: clean

-Return Code [8 Bit]
+Return Code [8 bit]
 ===================

 .. feat_req:: 🎯